r4ulcl/WiFiChallengeLab/install/README.md

 # Install all VMs

-I've used "debian-10.9.0-amd64-netinst.iso"
+I've used "debian-11.2.0-amd64-netinst.iso"

-- Your machine with VirtualBox
+- Your machine with VMWare

-    - VM Debian with VirtualBox (Install GUI)
+    - VM Debian with VMWare (Install GUI)
         - VM Debian AP: 'WifiLabAPs'
         - VM Debian clients: 'WifiLabClients'
 - Allow nest VT-x/AMD-v in the HOST VM